 One of the best ways to experience winter in Anchorage is to head out snowshoeing.
 What’s that, you didn’t travel with snowshoes in your luggage?!
 Go Hike Alaska to the rescue!
 Hire a snowshoe guide who will bring you snowshoes and poles and take you snowshoeing in Chugach State Park!

 I find snowshoeing so relaxing – a time to take in the little things around you in nature.
-In fact we even saw the Alaska state bird – the ptarmigan.
-It’s a fitting state bird because it doesn’t fly south in the winter, instead, it stays in the state all year long and its feathers change from brown to white in the winter to blend into it’s environment.
-Plus – check out its feather’s on its feet!
+In fact, we even saw the Alaska state bird – the ptarmigan.
+It’s a fitting state bird because it doesn’t fly south in the winter, instead, it stays in the state all year long and its feathers change from brown to white in the winter to blend into its environment.
+Plus – check out the feathers on its feet!
 Luckily our guide heard it and was able to spot it!
 Something I never could’ve done on my own!

 Go Hike Alaska also runs helicopter snowshoeing around Anchorage!
 They will pick you up at your hotel and bring all the gear you need to play in the snow!
 Plus – yummy snacks!

 Head to the 20th floor of the Captain Cook Hotel for a sophisticated sunset cocktail!
-The Crow’s Nest restaurant and bar offers 360 degree views of Anchorage from an incredible vantage point.
-Granted, in the summer you likely won’t get to see a sunset (#midnightsunproblems) but in the winter it’s the perfect place to see the Chugach mountains and Cook Inlet skies glow a pale pink as the sun goes down.
+The Crow’s Nest restaurant and bar offer 360-degree views of Anchorage from an incredible vantage point.
+Granted, in the summer you likely won’t get to see a sunset (#midnightsunproblems) but in the winter it’s the perfect place to see the Chugach Mountains and Cook Inlet skies glow a pale pink as the sun goes down.
 They even have cocktails that match the sunset!

-Note, most places in Anchorage are really casual, however no beanies allowed in the Crow’s Nest we were informed! (#hathead)
+Note, most places in Anchorage are really casual, however, no beanies are allowed in the Crow’s Nest we were informed! (#hathead)

 Follow the paved trail along the shore of the Cook Inlet from downtown Anchorage to Kincaid Park.
 I did this in the winter on an electric fat bike – and it was fabulous!
 I had a whole new perspective of Anchorage; the views from the inlet are phenomenal.
 You’ll also likely run into a little wildlife.
 Plus, check out the great views of Mount Susitna.
 See if you can make out why they call it the Sleeping Lady.

-Take this Coastal Trail 3-Hour City Bike Tour with a guide and learn all about Anchorage history, plus get transportation to the beginning and from the end of the trail.
+Take this Coastal Trail 3-Hour City Bike Tour with a guide and learn all about Anchorage’s history, plus get transportation to the beginning and from the end of the trail.

 You can also rent a bike (or a fat bike in the winter).
 I rented from Pablos which is right by the start of the trail.
 The bikes were some of the best quality bikes I’ve ever rented.
 They have an electric fleet of fat bikes with studded tires which made riding in the snow so fun and safe.
 The service was great too – I highly recommend them and taking a half day and getting out on this trail!

-Why not get to know a very local pastime – ice fishing!
-Fishhound Expeditions runs fishing tours out of Anchorage year around – however ice fishing is only obviously offered in the winter.
-This may sounds like a very cold activity – but it’s not!
+Why not get to know a very local pastime – ice fishing?
+Fishhound Expeditions runs fishing tours out of Anchorage year-round – however, ice fishing is only obviously offered in the winter.
+This may sound like a very cold activity – but it’s not!
 In fact – it’s practically hot inside the tent with the propane heater going!